 We all know that water is essential to our health, but did you know that it’s also necessary for joint health?
 That’s right – without enough fluids, our joints can become dry and inflamed.
 This can lead to pain and stiffness, particularly during movement.
-Dehydration can also affect the body’s natural ability to lubricate itself, which might exacerbate joint discomfort.
 If you’re already dealing with joint discomfort, dehydration will only make it worse.
-So how can you avoid this?
+So how can you help avoid this?

 Older adults are especially at risk for dehydration during the summer months.
 This is because as we age, our bodies become less efficient at regulating fluid levels.
 In addition, many medications can cause dehydration or increase the risk of it.
 If you’re over the age of 65, take extra care to drink plenty of fluids and avoid extended time in direct sunlight.